 It’s also biodegradable and relatively inexpensive.
 Additionally, some cats seem to prefer the feel of rice over other types of litter.
 Cons: Rice can be messy and tracked around the house just like any other type of litter.

 It’s also not as good at controlling odor as some other options (like clay).
 Additionally, it’s important to make sure that your cat doesn’t eat the rice, as it could cause gastrointestinal issues.
-Overall, whether or not you use rice as cat litter is up to personal preference.

 If you’re looking for an alternative to traditional litters, it’s worth giving rice a try!